 Medically Challenging Cases (MCC)

-The College invites you to submit a case for the 2018 Annual Scientific Meeting in Seattle, Washington, November 15-19, 2018.
-The theme of the meeting is: Practice Empowerment: Patients.
-Community.
-Partners.
+The College invites you to submit a case for the 2019 Annual Scientific Meeting, Nov 7-11 in Houston.

 There is a $60 non-refundable fee for each abstract submission.
 Payment does not guarantee that the abstract will be accepted.
 Payment must be made by credit card (Visa, MasterCard or American Express).
 Purchase orders and checks will not be accepted.